SquirrelCorporation/SquirrelServersManager/README.md

 # SQUIRREL SERVERS MANAGER

 NOTE:
 This is a pre-alpha version, It may not work on your system.
-I am currently looking at testers and contributors.
+I am currently looking for testers and contributors.
-Absolutely no warranties
+Absolutely no warranties.

 See https://squirrelserversmanager.io/docs/quickstart
 Edit the .env file before anything